 The jaw (also known as the masticatory system) consists of three main components: TMJs (jaw joints), muscles (that move your jaw), and your teeth.
 It’s important to ensure that each of these components in your mouth work harmoniously with all the others.
 If there is a breakdown in any part of this system, it can lead to problems for the other parts and your overall health.

-Symptoms that are common for people who have jaw dysfunction include:
+Symptoms of TMJ pain that are common for people who have jaw dysfunction include:

 - sore jaw muscles